Welcome! I

 click here.

-Here is a list of my recent teaching activity.
+And here for my recent teaching activity.

 Links for visitors:

-I am located in room 704, 7th floor, in the Institute of Mathematics.
+I am located in room MA 704, 7th floor, in the Institute of Mathematics.
 You may want to look at a local Berlin map or see my

 full contact details including mailing address.
 For invited visitors only: travel expense form, please mail to Frau Downes.

-speaker at meetings
+I was repeatedly invited speaker at meetings

-such as the Quant
+such as Quant Congress Europe, the Bachelier conference